amutaya/easyrbi/README.md

 #### Test time series trends

--   To test the falshiness trends over time, `trends` returns the Mann-Kendall and sens.slope summary statistics for any given USGS gauge sites.
+-   To test the flashiness trends over time, `trends` returns the Mann-Kendall and sens.slope summary statistics for any given USGS gauge sites.